-We first used a piece-wise growth model to determine if there was change or stability in teacher ratings of their fidelity of implementation over the two years and six measurement occasions.
-Table 2 reports the raw means of teacher self-reported fidelity by time point, and a count of teachers in each of the levels of implementation (SDLMI and SDLMI + WF).
-Table 3 shows the Bayesian credible intervals (i.e., the uncertainty around the mean of the parameter which is used to establish the probability that the interval surrounding a parameter of interest contains the true population value) for the intercept, latent slope factor of each year (2016-17 and 2017-18), as well as the impact of implementing WF on the slope during each year.
-To interpret the values in Table 3, we look at the 95% Credible Interval (CI).
+establish the probability that the interval surrounding a parameter of interest contains the true population value) for the intercept, latent slope factor of each year (2016-2017 and 2017-2018), as well as the impact of implementing WF on the slope during each year.
+To interpret the values in Table 3, we look at the 95% CI.
 When a CI includes zero (i.e., the lower interval equals a negative value and the upper interval equals a positive value), we cannot conclude that the true population value of the parameter differs from zero, or in the case of latent slopes, that there is any positive or negative change.

 What is notable for the slope parameters across years and implementation of WF is that the 95% CI includes zero, which indicates we cannot confidently state that the mean parameter value (μ in Table 3) is non-zero.
 This finding indicates the rate of change over time of teacher perceptions of SDLMI implementation is constant in both years and implementing WF does not affect the rate of change.
 Specifically, there is stability and limited change over time in teacher perceptions of their fidelity, and further there is limited impact on perceptions of SDLMI fidelity based on the use of WF.
-This finding not only has implications for understanding how implementation is perceived by teachers over time, as will be elaborated on in the Discussion, it also influenced the structural design of the latent mediation model for Research Question 2.
+This finding not only has implications for understanding how implementation is perceived by teachers over time, as will be elaborated on in the "Discussion" section, but also influenced the structural design of the latent mediation model for Research Question 2.

-Research Question 2 - Impact of Teacher Perceptions on Student Outcomes
+Research Question 2-Impact of Teacher Perceptions on Student Outcomes

-After establishing that there were not changes in teacher perceptions of their implementation over the course of the project and based on their use of WF in addition to the SDLMI, we moved forward with a traditional LGC with one intercept and one slope factor representing all fidelity measurement occasions to address Research Question 2.
-In this model, we used the LGC as the mediation piece between the two self-determination measurement points in 2017-18 to determine if teacher perceptions of their fidelity influenced the growth in student self-determination scores during the year.
+After establishing that there were no changes in teacher perceptions of their implementation over the course of the project and based on their use of WF in addition to the SDLMI, we moved forward with a traditional LGC with one intercept and one slope factor representing all fidelity measurement occasions to address Research Question 2.
+In this model, we used the LGC as the mediation piece between the two self-determination measurement points in 2017 to 2018 to determine if teacher perceptions of their fidelity influenced the growth in student self-determination scores during the year.
 The bottom half of Table 3 shows the parameter estimates for the final model, again in the form of Bayesian 95% CIs around the mean for each parameter.
 As described previously, to interpret these values, one examines whether the CI includes zero (a negative value in the lower bound and a positive value in the upper bound).
 If this is the case, then we cannot be confident that the true population value of the parameter is different than zero.